 This is advertised as a 12-track mixer, we have 4 mono inputs, and 4 stereo inputs (which can also be used as up to 8 mono inputs) [A little guide to mono and stereo].
 When you plug in the mixer to your computer, how many separate digital channels/lanes do you think we’ll get?
 The answer for this model, and most other affordable models, is two.
 One for left, and one for right (Stereo output).
 So, when you plug in the mixer and open your recording software, you’ll see one device representing your mixer, with two separate mic inputs to choose to record from.

-This essentially means we must share our 12 inputs between two digital channels, doesn’t sound particularly flexible, does it?
-Well that depends, if you never intend on digitally recording more than two microphones or analog instruments (e.g. electric or acoustic guitar), this is fine, as you can pan one input full left, and the other fully to the right (separating them completely when you record).
+This essentially means we must share our 12 inputs between two digital channels, if you never intend on digitally recording more than two microphones or analog instruments (e.g. electric or acoustic guitar), this is fine.
+You can pan one input full left, and the other fully to the right (separating them completely when you record).
 But if you want to record more than two things on separate tracks, and you want to achieve professional flexibility, then you may want to consider an interface.

 SIDE NOTE: Don’t forget you have the option to record each layer of a song in separate takes (e.g. drummer records first, then guitarist plays on top of the drums etc.).
-But there really is something super satisfying about being able to record a whole band at once to a high standard.
+But for some things, everyone playing together at the same time is unrivalled.

 Another consideration is the output quality of the built-in interface, on this model (and again most affordable models), we get a 16-bit digital output.
-That’s not bad, but it’s not “album” or “industry standard quality”.
-That said, I’ve been using two mixers with 16-bit interfaces for recording for quite a while now, and I’ve been very satisfied with the quality of the sound.
+That’s not bad, but it’s not album or industry standard quality.
+That said, I’ve been using two mixers with 16-bit interfaces for recording for quite a while now, and I’ve personally been very satisfied with the quality of the sound.

 Dedicated Audio Interface